TheOafidian/etn/index.md

 ## DELPHI
 The DELPHI platform is AelinTx's source for data and information related to ongoing research and development activities.
-It is a tool build upon the [DISQOVER](https://www.ontoforce.com/platform/disqover/) semantic search platform that enables researchers and managers to quickly find the data they need from the ELN stored.
-DELPHI's main strength is its flexibility to adapt to any data source, trough the use of python coding, without disrupting the data flow.
-Additionally some routines can be written to expedite data analysis.
+It is a tool build upon the [DISQOVER](https://www.ontoforce.com/platform/disqover/) semantic search platform that enables researchers and managers to quickly find the data they need from the files stored in the ELN.
+DELPHI's main strength is its flexibility to adapt to any data source, through the use of python coding, without disrupting the data flow.
+Additionally, some routines can be written to expedite data analysis.

 # Reflection and self-directed behaviour <a name="refl"></a>